MstXy/in-context-learning/README.md

 *Shivam Garg\*, Dimitris Tsipras\*, Percy Liang, Gregory Valiant* <br>
 Paper: http://arxiv.org/abs/2208.01066 <br>

 Our project explores the in-context learning performance of text pre-trained GPT-2.
+We use five different approaches:

+- infer from text pre-trained weights with default (vectorized) input,
+- infer from text pre-trained weights with devised text input,
+- full fine-tune,
+- fine-tune with soft prompting,
+- fine-tune with low rank adaptation (LoRA).

-We then fine-tune using techniques such as Soft Prompting, focusing primarily on the simple linear regression task to compare the results.
-We also extends to m-degree polynomial functions, as well as sparse linear regression and decision trees.
+We focus primarily on the simple linear regression task to compare the results.

 ## Getting started
 1. Clone the repository